The Job and Container Specifications

 }

-This is the path of the program to run, relative to the working_directory.
+This is the path of the program to run, relative to the container’s working_directory.
 The job will complete when this program terminates, regardless of any other processes that have been started.

 The path must be valid UTF-8.
 Maelstrom doesn’t support arbitrary binary strings for the path.